 Heart rhythm problems.

-Stop taking the pill and get immediate medical attention if you have the symptoms of:
+Stop taking the pill and get immediate medical attention if experiencing any of the following symptoms:

-Stroke - sudden weakness or numbness on one side of the body, slurred speech, sudden headache, and vision problem.
+Stroke - Sudden weakness or numbness on one side of the body, slurred speech, sudden headache, and vision problems.

 Blood Clot - Stabbing chest pain, shortness of breath, and sudden vision loss.